-Project Number: 945539 Project Title: HBP SGA3 Document Title: Startups & Fundraising neurotech ventures • A comprehensive app oroach for European Document File Name: Startups&Fundraising_r eport.pdf WP(s)/Task(s): WP8, T8.5 WP Objective(s): Output(s): Dissemination Level: PU Delivery Date: SGA3 M27 / 14 JULY 20)22 Author(s): Alejandro FERNÁNDE Gonzalo LEÓN (P68) Z, Roman KIREEV, G Guillermo VELASCO, Contributor(s): Blanca BELTRÁN (P68) Abstract: This report provides an agents and instruments particularities of venture Project and its digital r introduction to the topic and its differences fro startup definition used to the relation between a survey of the top spend part of the report intro- agents and instrument provide a detailed desc agent in the correspon several top selected described, to finally cor- investors in HBP's and E s, particularized when es potentially spinning research infrastructure c, the report explains the om an established co throughout the docum startups and money, s ding areas for startups duces the main private s available to Europe ription of the opportur nding startup funding private neurotech in aclude with a list of mo ever possible to the -off the Human Brain , EBRAINS.
-As a first he concept of startup ompany, setting the pent.
-It then discusses starting with a short .
-Following, the core e and public funding ean startups, to then nities offered by each g stage.
-Thereupon, nvestors are briefly Keywords: HBP, EBRAINS, startups , spin-offs, fundraising , investors Target Users / Readers: Human Brain Project's (potential) spin-offs
+Project Number: 945539 Project Title: HBP SGA3

+Document Title: Startups & Fundraising · A comprehensive approach for European neurotech ventures Document File Name: Startups&Fundraising_report.pdf WP(s)/Task(s): WP8, T8.5 WP Objective(s): Output(s): Dissemination Level: PU = PUBLIC Delivery Date: SGA3 M27 / 14 JULY 2022 Author(s): Alejandro FERNÁNDEZ, Roman KIREEV, Guillermo VELASCO, Gonzalo LEÓN (P68) Contributor(s): Blanca BELTRÁN (P68) Abstract: This report provides an overview of a startup's main funding stages, agents and instruments, particularized whenever possible to the particularities of ventures potentially spinning-off the Human Brain Project and its digital research infrastructure, EBRAINS.
+As a first introduction to the topic, the report explains the concept of startup and its differences from an established company, setting the startup definition used throughout the document.
+It then discusses the relation between startups and money, starting with a short survey of the top spending areas for startups.
+Following, the core part of the report introduces the main private and public funding agents and instruments available to European startups, to then provide a detailed description of the opportunities offered by each agent in the corresponding startup funding stage.
+Thereupon, several top selected private neurotech investors are briefly described, to finally conclude with a list of more than 100 potential investors in HBP's and EBRAINS' spin-offs.
+Keywords: HBP, EBRAINS, startups, spin-offs, fundraising, investors Target Users / Readers: Human Brain Project's (potential) spin-offs